MuscularCrab-ify000/MuscularCrab-ify000/README.md

 - **SIEM Lab on Proxmox** — Configured and tested a SIEM environment using Proxmox for virtualization
 - **Daily TryHackMe Progress** — Consistently completing modules focused on ethical hacking, web vulnerabilities and network security

 This is a fresh profile where I’ll be uploading some smaller projects, experiments, and things I’m currently working on.
-Everything here is built from scratch, no copy/paste templates.
+Everything here is built from scratch.